reknahs/twitter-tabs-extension/README.md

 - Filter dropdown is disabled on individual tweet pages (by design)
 - First-time keyword generation requires internet connection
 - Some tweets in threads may be filtered if any tweet matches keywords
+- Because the Twitter algorithm requires tweets for infinite scroll, if no relevant tweets are found, one unrelated tweet will be inserted

 ## 💬 Support